crums-io/stowkwik/README.md

 ## Build

-Build dependencies are automatically managed by maven.
-However, there's a `io.crums` dependency which for now you first have to build yourself.
-(Sorry.)

-* Hop over to [io-util project](https://github.com/gnahraf/io-util) and clone it.
-* Switch to the `io-util` directory and invoke `$ mvn clean install -DskipTests=true`
+Builds are managed by maven.

+* `$ mvn clean install` - builds, tests, and install's the library in the local .m2 repo.
-* Return to this project's directory and invoke `$ mvn clean package appassembler:assemble`
+* `$ mvn clean package appassembler:assemble` - builds 2 somewhat crude CLI tools.
+(See next.)

 ### Suggested "Installation"